gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 of Udacity Data Analyst Nanodegree.

 In this document I am going to provide:
-* answers to the *free-response* questions asked [here](https://docs.google.com/document/d/1NDgi1PrNJP7WTbfSUuRUnz8yzs5nGVTSzpO7oeNTEWA/pub?embedded=true);
+* instructions on how to navigate through this repository;
-* instructions on how to navigate through this repository.
+* answers to the *free-response* questions asked [here](https://docs.google.com/document/d/1NDgi1PrNJP7WTbfSUuRUnz8yzs5nGVTSzpO7oeNTEWA/pub?embedded=true).

 ## Free-response questions
 ### Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it